 Why Does the Census Matter?

 The City of South Bend and its partners are gearing up for Census 2020.
+Fill out the Census online by clicking here.
 An accurate count matters to our community for several reasons:

 Results from the Census influence how $650+ billion in annual funds are distributed across the country.
 Programs affected by the census include: